 The work is a mixture of the intellectually challenging and the mindless that prevails at most magic circle firms.
-One rookie pithily sums it up: “Half drudgery half stimulating – relative to other law firms think that's basically brill.”
+One rookie pithily sums it up: “Sometimes trainees are given fantastic opportunities to take on meaningful work.
+At other times, the work can be mundane and it makes you ask yourself, ‘Why did I go to law school just to do this?’”
 Trainees who prove themselves find that better quality work keeps coming their way.

-Work/life balance veers on the side of work, with an average leave team of 8:26pm.
-But this tends to be in line with expectations.
+Work/life balance veers on the side of work, with an average arrive time of 9:14am and leave team of 8:23pm.
+But the eleven hour days tend to be in line with expectations.
 The unpredictability is the hard part, suggests one trainee:

 “Done a decent shift of late nights when deals reach the ‘crunch’ point in transactional seats, but this is always noted and made easier by the fact that the end (closing) is in sight.
 Admittedly difficult to make weekday plans as often unclear whether you’ll be out at 6, 7 or 10 (a frustrating situation sees you doing no work from 9-12), only for a deluge to appear at 4pm, but you get used to this.
 Some weekend work done, but this is generally pretty rare.”